 Places to stay in Kandy:

-The lovely family who run this superb guesthouse will treat you like part of the family from the moment you arrive and their gorgeous house surrounded by fruit trees and tropical jungle will become your home for as long as you are in Kandy.
+The lovely family that runs this superb guesthouse will treat you like part of the family from the moment you arrive and their gorgeous house surrounded by fruit trees and tropical jungle will become your home for as long as you are in Kandy.

-From Colombo: From the capital, it’s an enjoyable three-hour train journey to Kandy passing jungle clad hillsides and local villages.
+From Colombo: From the capital, it’s an enjoyable three-hour train journey to Kandy passing jungle-clad hillsides and local villages.
 The Man in Seat 61 is a great website to check timetables and prices.

-Where to go next?
+Where to go next

-- Ella: Seven hours by train you’ll find yourself in this popular mountain resort.
+Seven hours by train you’ll find yourself in this popular mountain resort.
 The train journey is celebrated as one of the best train rides in the world, and it really is something special.

 Halfway to Ella, the temperatures will drop to the lowest they possibly can in Sri Lanka, and the train will stop in Nuwara Eliya.
 With great hiking, waterfalls and a distinctly British climate, many Sri Lankans love this place.

-- Sigiriya: Head north for the cultural triangle and gateway to the ‘Ancient Cities’.
+Head north for the cultural triangle and gateway to the ‘Ancient Cities’.
 Sigiriya, famous for the iconic Sigiriya Rock, is a good place to start your adventures in this region.